 Her passion for children is why she accepted a position on the board of directors for ChildNet, which manages the child welfare system in Broward and Palm Beach counties and protects abused, abandoned and neglected children.

-Liz also serves as a member of the board of directors for AVDA, which promotes violence-free relationships and social change by offering alternative choices to end violence and domestic abuse.
+Liz also serves as an advisory board member and previously on the board of directors for AVDA, which promotes violence-free relationships and social change by offering alternative choices to end violence and domestic abuse.

 Liz also served for 10-years as a board member of the H.O.P.E.
 Project, which provided low-cost mammography to the under served and uninsured women of Palm Beach and Martin counties.
 Funded solely by grants and donations, Liz was instrumental in fundraising that allowed the mobile, mammography van to go digital.